sanders41/pytest-meilisearch/README.md

   work Docker has to be installed first.
 Default = `False`.
 - `--meilisearch-version`: When using `--start-meilisearch` the this flag will set the version of Meilisearch to start.
 Default = `latest`.
+- `--meilisearch-start-timeout`: The number of seconds to wait for Meilisearch to start before timing out.
+Default = 120.

 #### Settings